: Switzerland in the face of genocide

 Published on 1 December 2017

-Switzerland facing genocide.
+Switzerland in the face of genocide.
 New research and perspectives

 As part of Switzerland’s chairmanship of the International Holocaust Remembrance Alliance